Joshua-Stapleton/snap-gpt/README.md

 This lightweight system implements text extraction for the purpose of answering questions posed in images automatically using LLMs.
-It is designed to be used in conjunction with the [OpenAI API](https://openai.com/).
+It is designed to be used in conjunction with the [OpenAI API](https://openai.com/) (Both GPT-3 and GPT-4 functionality offered).

 To setup, ensure to run:
 ```